A Guide to Registration (Page 4 of 7)

 Description of Screenshot 4

-The LRS Registrant Dashboard displaying a red arrow pointing to a red circle around the "New Activities" tab.
+The LRS Registrant Dashboard displaying a red arrow pointing to the "New Activities" tab.

 4.1 Information about the Lobbyist